drfleming0227/Redfish-Tools/odata-csdl-validator/README.md

 The OData CSDL validator parses and validates that the specified OData-formatted metadata file or files and all referenced files conform to [OData V4.0](https://www.odata.org/documentation/ "https://www.odata.org/documentation/").

-If it finds an error, it prints the path to the metadata file that contains the error with a simple explanation of the error.
+If the validator finds an error, it prints the path to the metadata file that contains the error with a simple explanation of the error.

 Example: